Why take notes?

 - Not as efficient in muscle memory as handwritten notes

-If you’re interested in receiving tutoring, support or guidance from someone who has been through the tough years of year 11 and 12, reach out to our KIS tutors.
+If you’re interested in receiving tutoring, support or guidance from someone who has been through the tough years of year 11 and 12, you can browse 97+ ATAR scorers here.
 You can also gain many exam and note-taking tips.

 Written by KIS Academics Tutor, Verdi Maximous.
 She currently tutors the subjects she state ranked in - HSC Business Studies and Studies of Religion II - as well as year 7-10 math.
 She currently studies Veterinary Medicine at the University of Sydney.
 Book a session here.